-- Priority level 4 (P4)-You need information or assistance concerning Cisco product capabilities, product installation, or basic product configuration. - Priority level 3 (P3)-Your network performance is degraded.
-Network functionality is noticeably impaired, but most business operations continue. - Priority level 2 (P2)-Your production network is severely degraded, affecting significant aspects of business operations.
-No workaround is available. - Priority level 1 (P1)-Your production network is down, and a critical impact to business operations will occur if service is not restored quickly.
-No workaround is available.
+- Priority level 4 (P4)-You need information or assistance concerning Cisco product capabilities, product installation, or basic product configuration.
+There is little or no impact to your business operations. - Priority level 3 (P3)-Operational performance of the network is impaired, but most business operations remain functional.
+You and Cisco are willing to commit resources during normal business hours to restore service to satisfactory levels. - Priority level 2 (P2)-Operation of an existing network is severely degraded, or significant aspects of your business operations are negatively impacted by inadequate performance of Cisco products.
+You and Cisco will commit full-time resources during normal business hours to resolve the situation. - Priority level 1 (P1)-An existing network is "down," or there is a critical impact to your business operations.
+You and Cisco will commit all necessary resources around the clock to resolve the situation.